nosarthur/qc101/index.rst

 * Concise is better than verbose.
 * Concrete is better than abstract.
-* Task-oriented is better than rambling.
+* Goal-oriented is better than rambling.
 * Comprehensive is better than referencing.

 In my experience, making analogy is very helpful in learning new things.